 Putative Sulfate Exporter (PSE)

 The PSE family (Pfam: PF03601, Cons_hypoth698) exists in two topological forms with 9 and 11 TM domains, here referred to as PSE_1 and PSE_2.
 Their predicted structures are almost identical except for the two additional N-terminal TM helices in PSE_2.
-The PSE family share significant sequence similarity with the 2HCT family, E-value 1.3*10-19 (Table 1).
+The PSE family share significant sequence similarity with the 2HCT family, E-value 1.3*10-19 Table 1.
 There is one known structure (PDB: 5a1s) in the 2HCT family.
-However, the two trRosetta models for the PSE family show substantial differences compared to the corresponding homology models based on the 5a1s template (Figure 2a & b).
+However, the two trRosetta models for the PSE family show substantial differences compared to the corresponding homology models based on the 5a1s template Figs 2A and 2B.
 In particular, the homology models lack the second reentrant helix, leaving a central cavity in the model.
 This means that in the homology model the active site is not complete.
 In contrast, the trRosetta model of PSE_1 contains two reentrant helices, and a potential active site can be identified.

-Three additional observations confirm the reliability of the PSE_1 trRosetta model: (1) alternative contact predictions methods provide very similar models (ure S2 Fig), (2) a model of the E. coli member of PSE (YieH) has been presented earlier with an identical fold [33], (3) the recently added protein model from Pfam predicts a similar fold (see Pfam website).
+Three additional observations confirm the reliability of the PSE_1 trRosetta model: (1) alternative contact predictions methods provide very similar models S2 Fig, (2) a model of the E. coli member of PSE (YieH) has been presented earlier with an identical fold [33], (3) the recently added protein model from Pfam predicts a similar fold (see Pfam website).

-Structurally, the core of the trRosetta PSE_1 and 5a1s from the 2HCT family are aligned, see Figure 2C.
+Structurally, the core of the trRosetta PSE_1 and 5a1s from the 2HCT family are aligned, see Fig 2C.
 However, in PSE_1, only a single transmembrane helix separates the two reentrant helices, while in 2HCT, five helices are separating the two reentrant helices.
 Thus, the fold of the C-terminal subdomain is different.
 This reentrant-helix-reentrant fold is also distinct from all known CPA/AT structures and PSE_1 is to the best of our knowledge the first example of CPA/AT transporters without an internal symmetry.

 LrgAB operon proteins and the Lys_export family